alankarartist/Facebook-UI/README.md

-# GITHUB PROJECT
+# Facebook-UI

-Facebook cloning
+A static web application which is a copy of Facebook UI.